 Undivided unity of God

-Textual or traditional basis: Deuteronomy 6:4, Isaiah 45, John 17:3, and 1 Corinthians 8:6 are commonly cited texts.
+Textual basis or tradition: Deuteronomy 6:4, Isaiah 45, John 17:3, and 1 Corinthians 8:6 are frequently cited texts.

 Supportive